 Leader Status designation for the third year in a row from the Human Rights Campaign based on the Healthcare Equality Index (HEI).
 This designation recognizes healthcare organizations for policies and practices ensuring the equity and inclusion of lesbian, gay, bisexual, transgender and queer (LGBTQ) patients, visitors, and employees.

 The KC Chamber Champion of Diversity Award recognizes a regional business that has made an impactful commitment to embracing diversity in their workplace, diversity supplier partnerships, and the community.

-Truman Medical Centers/University Health makes Most Wired list for 10th straight year.
-Through the hard work of the KC one staff, TMC/UH once again attained the highest standards in the technology industry.
+University Health makes Most Wired list for 10th straight year.
+Through the hard work of the KC one staff, UHTMC once again attained the highest standards in the technology industry.

 The outpatient teaching includes sessions in high risk clinics three mornings a week during which the fellows are taught how to provide ambulatory consultations on maternal fetal complications.
 In the prenatal diagnostic center, the fellows spend a minimum of 2 full days a week receiving education and training in fetal anatomical and targeted ultrasound examinations, fetal echocardiography, genetic counseling and genetic amniocentesis.
 The fellows also participate in the weekly multidisciplinary high risk planning conference that formulates management plans for all new high risk patients seen during the week.
 The MFM faculty is present in all the above activities.